 My latest Modern DIY came from pure curiosity.
-I had read about bottle cutters on different sites and forums and thought that could be pretty fun.
+I had read about cutting glass bottles on different sites and forums and thought that could be pretty fun.
 I live in a area where there are a lot of wineries so that means there has to be plenty of wine bottles laying around.
 I personally don’t drink wine but was easily able to get my hands on some.
 I was also able to pick up a Ephrems Old Time Bottle Cutting Kit on eBay.
 Get some of the tips and tricks I learned on the way after the jump.

 The directions that come with the kit are pretty strait forward.
 But there are a few tips I learned on the way.